okeeffed/developer-notes/manual/AWS/AWS-Certified-Big-Data.md

 | Visualization | QuickSight                                                       |

 The course will follow the "data dispatch" pipeline to give you an idea of what we can do.

+## Exam Requirements

+The exam tests:

+1. Tech skills and experience needed to design and implement AWS services to derive value from data.
+2. Implement core AWS Big Data services according to basic architectural best practices.
+3. Design and maintain Big Data solutions.
+4. Leverage tools to automate Data Analysis.